Thinking about the symbiotic relationship between the Media and Terrorism

 “…Without the media’s coverage, the act’s impact is arguably wasted, remaining narrowly confined to the immediate victim(s) of the attack, rather than reaching the wider ‘target audience’ at whom the terrorists’ violence is actually aimed.”

-Terrorists also prepare visual aids for the media such as video clips of their actions, taped interviews and declarations, as well as press releases.
+Terrorists also prepare visual aids for the media through means such as video clips of their actions, taped interviews and declarations, as well as press releases.
 Terrorist organisations, like Daesh, exploit Twitter to ‘propagandize for core Jihadist tenets that are translated into symbolic images for a generation of social media users who prefer pictures to text’.
-In fact, Daesh, deploys the power of images to induce both psychological dread to their enemies but also to demonstrate credibility as the world’s pre-eminent revolutionary vanguard movement.
+In fact, Daesh deploys the power of images to induce both psychological dread to their enemies and to demonstrate credibility as the world’s pre-eminent revolutionary vanguard movement.
 Their penchant for using images is vividly exemplified by the recording of beheading videos.
 Whereas these videos were previously filmed in dark rooms, produced to low-quality resolution, now such beheadings videos are filmed in the open and to a high standard of quality.
 The videos are slicker, utilising cinematic effects, e.g. voice overs, soundtracks, and slow-motion techniques.
 Social media has been criticised for creating echo chambers for vulnerable people who watch emotionally provocative videos.
-Media-savvy organisations like Daesh have taken the theatre of terrorism to new heights.
+In fact, media-savvy organisations like Daesh have taken the theatre of terrorism to new heights.

 It is hard not to conclude that terrorism judged on its own terms- as a way of getting attention and arousing alarm- has been a success.
 This contradicts the evidence that proves that most terrorist movements fade away without attaining their strategic goals.